 - certain skin conditions, including sunspots.

+Fees may apply for consult.
 Fees apply for excision surgery & biopsy testing.